Changes to testing servicesThere will be no on-campus proctoring through the Testing Center until further notice.

-Changes to testing servicesBeginning March 16, there will be no on-campus proctoring through the Testing Center.
-Remote options forthcoming for the Nursing Pre-Admission Exam "PAX".
+If registering for next quarter, please check the Placement & Prerequisite page to see if assessment testing is needed.
 A remote option for the ALEKS math assessment is now available.
-If registering for Spring quarter, please check the Placement & Prerequisite page to see if assessment testing is needed.
 For English placement, please see the Directed Self-Placement page.

 About the Testing Center